microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 # @microsoft/generator-bot-enterprise-assistant [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating an enterprise assistant, with a root bot and two skills built on the Azure Bot Framework & Composer.
+> Yeoman generator for creating an enterprise assistant, with a root bot and two skills built on the Azure Bot Framework.

 The Enterprise Assistant template creates a complex enterprise assistant, comprised of a root bot based on the Assistant Core template, and pre-configured with Calendar and People as skills.